SAP-samples/apm-migration-tools/docs/time-series-migration.md

 for each measurement with the assigned _time, managedObjectId, measuringNodeId, characteristic and value.

-### Transform dataset to dataframe and pivot the indicators as colums for key: managedObjectId, _time, measuringNodeId
+### Transform dataset to dataframe and pivot the indicators

 As this dataset is loaded into a dataframe, we can easily pivot the data to have all characteristics in one line, based on the key fields: `_time`, `managedObjectId`, `measuringNodeId`.